SolidWallOfCode/txn_box/doc/future.en.rst

 Feature Modifiers
 =================

-The extracted feature can be post processed using options in the :code:`with`.
+The extracted feature can be post processed using options in the :txb:drtv:`with`.
 This is done by having a pair where the first element is the feature extraction, and the second is a map of options.
 Currently the only planned modifier is "hash".